martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive In Action - Vision Deep Dive.md

 ## Computer Vision > Analyze video in near real-time
 Talking points
 * Use any of the computer vision APIs with videos by splitting the frames
+* We'll use a Windows UWP app to show this in action

 ---

-1. Go to https://www.microsoft.com/cognitive-services/en-us/computer-vision-api and scroll to the Analyze video in near real-time section
+1. Go to https://www.microsoft.com/cognitive-services/en-us/computer-vision-api and scroll to the `Analyze video in near real-time` section

 2. Play the beach video

+3. Go to https://www.microsoft.com/cognitive-services/en-US/subscriptions to show keys for Face, Emotion and Computer Vision

+3. Open `VideoFrameAnalysis` in Visual Studio